-Nucleotide variants can cause functional changes by altering protein-RNA binding in various and subtle ways that are not easy to predict.
+Nucleotide variants can cause functional changes by altering protein-RNA binding in various ways that are not easy to predict.
 This can affect processes such as splicing, nuclear shuttling, and stability of the transcript.
 Therefore, correct modelling of protein-RNA binding is critical when predicting the effects of sequence variations.
 Many RNA-binding proteins recognize a diverse set of motifs and binding is typically also dependent on the genomic context, making this task particularly challenging.
-Although existing protein binding site models incorporate various additional data sources to incorporate context, such as RNA structure and functional gene context, they still need improvement and they have not been developed to predict the effect of sequence variants.
 Here, we present DeepCLIP, the first method for context-aware modeling and predicting protein binding to nucleic acids using exclusively sequence data as input.
 We show that DeepCLIP outperforms existing methods for modelling RNA-protein binding.
 Importantly, we demonstrate that DeepCLIP is able to reliably predict the functional effects of contextually dependent nucleotide variants in independent wet lab experiments.
 Furthermore, we show how DeepCLIP binding profiles can be used in the design of therapeutically relevant antisense oligonucleotides, and to uncover possible position-dependent regulation in a tissue-specific manner.
 DeepCLIP can be freely used at http://deepclip.compbio.sdu.dk.